Nozomi Okuhara: 2023–2025

-In 2023, Okuhara mostly knocked out early in majority of it but manage to seal two world tour titles in Syed Modi International and Odisha Masters.
-During Odisha Masters, Okuhara had a terrible experience when she was scammed by the local taxi drivers, stucked four hours in the hotel and had to paid extensive amount of fare in logistics.
-Thankfully, her cohorts, P.V.
-Sindhu and H.S.
-Prannoy came to rescue and safely brought her to the arena.
-Badminton Association of India (BAI) stated that the incident is very unfortunate for Okuhara and promised that it won't happen again in the future.
-In the next year, her luck dissipated as she made only one final in Indonesia Masters where she lost to Wang Zhiyi in the final.
+In 2023, Okuhara claimed two World Tour titles late in the year at the Syed Modi International and the Odisha Masters.
+During the Odisha Masters, she experienced a severe logistical incident involving local transportation that delayed her arrival at the arena, prompting formal apologies from the Badminton Association of India.
+The following year, she reached the final of the 2024 Indonesia Masters, finishing as the runner-up to Wang Zhiyi.

-In 2025, Her performance does not improve much in early season as she bounced out early in All England Open against Sindhu.
+In 2025, Her performance was poor in early season as she bounced out early in All England Open against Sindhu.
 As the season progress, she became more consistent and reached three quarterfinals in Canada Open, Macau Open and the first Indonesia Masters Super 100.
 In October, Okuhara had a great streak of winning 3 straight titles in S100 - Kaohsiung Masters, Malaysia Super 100 and the second Indonesia Masters Super 100.

+2026

+Okuhara started the first quarter of the season with two semifinals bout in Indonesia Masters and Swiss Open.
+In March, Okuhara won her first title of the season at the Orléans Masters, beating Pitchamon Opatniputh in the final.
+In April, Okuhara competed at the Asian Championships in Ningbo, China.
+She defeated Pornpawee Chochuwong in the second round before being eliminated in the quarter-finals by Sim Yu-jin.